ASBESTOS REMOVAL SERVICESOur endorsed contractors offer asbestos removal services Australia wide

 The fact that ACM was widely used in the past means that it is likely to be found in so many unlikely locations.
 You might find it in certain areas that you didn’t expect.
 Being unaware of its presence can put you at risk of releasing fibres into the air and inhaling them.

-It’s true that ACM use in domestic and commercial building materials had ceased as far back as the 1980s.
+It’s true that asbestos use in domestic and commercial building materials had ceased as far back as the 1980s.
 However, a complete ban was only enforced in 2003.
 This means that numerous products may have still been in circulation, which may be found in a wide variety of places.

 Some common fibre materials found in residential and commercial properties include;